 A safety meeting shall be held each day with the Contractor and each Subcontractor prior to initiating the scheduled activities and at the beginning of each day.
-The topics and content for the Safety Meeting shall be prepared in advance by the NYCSSM with input from the Subcontractors.
+The topics and content for the Safety Meeting shall be prepared in advance by the subcontractors and submitted to the Contractor NYCSSM for approval.
 The safety meeting shall review elements in the site HASP and the procedures for working on-site, and address the impacts of changes to the site conditions.
 Topics to be addressed include: